oleg31337/homenetmon/README.md

 Currently only Linux operating systems are supported.
 1. Install node.js version 14 or 16 (So far tested on versions 14 and 16) https://nodejs.org/en/download/package-manager/
 2. Install nmap from your Linux package repository (e.g. `apt -y install nmap`)
+3. Install nping from your Linux package repository (e.g. `apt -y install nping`)
-3. Git clone the app from here https://github.com/oleg31337/homenetmon to a folder on local drive, for example /opt/homenetmon
+4. Git clone the app from here https://github.com/oleg31337/homenetmon to a folder on local drive, for example /opt/homenetmon
    For example: `git clone https://github.com/oleg31337/homenetmon homenetmon`
-4. Go into the application folder and run "`npm install`" to install required node modules
+5. Go into the application folder and run "`npm install`" to install required node modules
-5. Run as root the `set_permissions.sh` script to grant permissions for nmap and node.js to allow binding to network sockets
+6. Run as root the `set_permissions.sh` script to grant permissions for nmap and node.js to allow binding to network sockets

 ### Install as a systemd service
 1. Run script `sudo install_service.sh` and follow prompts.
 You can run the service as your user account, or script can create a service account.